sachinKhandelwall/MyLearnings/PostmanRestAssuredFileUploadAndUrlEncoded.md

 ---

-## 📌 Postman + RestAssured URL Encoded
+## 📌 Postman + RestAssured URL Encoded (a.k.a. application/x-www-form-urlencoded)

 ### 🔹 What is it?
 - Used to send form data (`application/x-www-form-urlencoded`) in the request body.
+- Data is sent as key-value pairs, joined with &, and special characters are percent-encoded.
+- For example(space in name) fullName=John Doe   →   fullName=John%20Doe
 - Commonly used in login/auth APIs.
 - Equivalent to Postman → Body → x-www-form-urlencoded.